Juneteenth declared official city holiday

 “They are ecstatic about it,” said Raevsky.
 “They are happy about it.”

-Tunisia Morrison, the co-chair of Juneteenth in Queens, who has already set plans in motion for a second celebration on her own at Roy Wilkins Park in St. Albans on June 19, Father’s Day, is proud of the mayor for officially declaring it a holiday.
+Tunisia Morrison, the co-chair of Juneteenth in Queens, who has already set plans in motion for a second celebration on her own at Roy Wilkins Park in St. Albans on June 19, which also is Father’s Day this year, is proud of the mayor for officially declaring it a holiday.

 “I think that is so amazing,” said Morrison.
 “I did not expect less from our mayor.
 I’m happy that all city workers now have the opportunity to observe on that Monday.”